 Resistance to the British Crown had been mounting since King George imposed the Writs of Assistance, giving British authorities power to arrest and detain colonists for any reason.
-He also imposed oppressive bills of attainder and authorized troops to “quarter” in the homes of his colonial subjects.
-Protests intensified over enactment of heavy taxes, including the 1764 Sugar Act, 1765 Stamp Act and 1767 Townshend Acts.
+He also imposed oppressive bills of attainder, targeting colonists for punishment without a trial.
+The Quartering Act of 1765 even authorized troops to use the homes of his colonial subjects as barracks.
+The spirit of protesting had intensified over previously enacted taxes, including the 1764 Sugar Act, 1765 Stamp Act, and 1767 Townshend Acts.

 The growing unrest came to bloodshed in March of 1770, when British troops fired on civilians in Boston, killing five colonists.
-This event, the “Boston Massacre,” gave rise to the slogan, “No taxation without representation.”
+This event, which became known as the Boston Massacre, gave credence to the slogan, “No taxation without representation.”

-But it was the 1773 Tea Act, under which the Crown collected a three-pence tax on each pound of tea imported to the colonies, that instigated many Tea Party protests and seeded the American Revolution.
+But it was the 1773 Tea Act, under which the Crown collected a three-pence tax on each pound of tea imported to the colonies that instigated many Tea Party protests and seeded the American Revolution.
 Indeed, as James Madison reflected in 1823, “The people of the U.S. owe their Independence and their Liberty, to the wisdom of descrying in the minute tax of 3 pence on tea, the magnitude of the evil comprised in the precedent.”

 News of the Tea Party protest in Boston galvanized the colonial movement opposing onerous British parliamentary acts that were a violation of the natural, charter and constitutional rights of the British colonists.

 Among the Patriots who broke the blockade to supply food to the people of Boston was William Prescott, who would later prove himself a heroic military leader at Bunker Hill and Saratoga.
-To his fellow Patriots in Boston, Prescott wrote, “We heartily sympathize with you, and are always ready to do all in our power for your support, comfort and relief; knowing that Providence has placed you where you must stand the first shock. … Our forefathers passed the vast Atlantic, spent their blood and treasure, that they might enjoy their liberties, both civil and religious, and transmit them to their posterity. … Now if we should give them up, can our children rise up and call us blessed?”
+To his fellow Patriots in Boston, Prescott wrote: “We heartily sympathize with you, and are always ready to do all in our power for your support, comfort and relief; knowing that Providence has placed you where you must stand the first shock. … Our forefathers passed the vast Atlantic, spent their blood and treasure, that they might enjoy their liberties, both civil and religious, and transmit them to their posterity. … Now if we should give them up, can our children rise up and call us blessed?”

 The Boston blockade was followed by the Massachusetts Government Act, the Administration of Justice Act and the Quartering Act.
-But far from accomplishing their desired outcome, the Crown’s oppressive countermeasures hardened colonial resistance and led to the convention of the First Continental Congress on September 5th, 1774, in Philadelphia.
+But far from accomplishing the desired outcome, the Crown’s oppressive countermeasures hardened colonial resistance and led to the convention of the First Continental Congress on September 5th, 1774, in Philadelphia.

-That month, Dr. Joseph Warren delivered a fiery oration in Boston, warning of complacency and instilling courage among his fellow Patriots: “The man who meanly will submit to wear a shackle, contemns the noblest gift of heaven, and impiously affronts the God that made him free. … Ease and prosperity (though pleasing for a day) have often sunk a people into effeminacy and sloth. … Our country is in danger, but not to be despaired of.
+That month, Dr. Joseph Warren also delivered a fiery oration in Boston, warning of complacency and instilling courage among his fellow Patriots: “The man who meanly will submit to wear a shackle, contemns the noblest gift of heaven, and impiously affronts the God that made him free. … Ease and prosperity (though pleasing for a day) have often sunk a people into effeminacy and sloth. … Our country is in danger, but not to be despaired of.
 Our enemies are numerous and powerful; but we have many friends, determining to be free, and heaven and earth will aid the resolution.
 On you depend the fortunes of America.
 You are to decide the important question, on which rest the happiness and liberty of millions yet unborn.
 Act worthy of yourselves.”

 In the early dawn of April 19th, their oaths would be tested with blood.
-Under the command of Captain John Parker, 77 militiamen assembled on the town green at Lexington, where they soon faced Smith’s overwhelming force of British regulars.
+Under the command of 46-year old Captain John Parker, 77 militiamen assembled on the town green at Lexington, where they soon faced Smith’s overwhelming force of British regulars.
 Parker did not expect shots to be exchanged, but his orders were: “Stand your ground.
 Don’t fire unless fired upon, but if they mean to have a war, let it begin here.”

 The British continued to Concord, where they divided ranks and searched for armament stores.
 Later in the day, the second confrontation between regulars and militiamen occurred as British light infantry companies faced rapidly growing ranks of militia and minutemen at Concord’s Old North Bridge.
 From depositions on both sides, the British fired first, killing two and wounding four.

-During that retreat, British regulars took additional casualties, including those suffered in an ambush by the reassembled ranks of John Parker’s militia — “Parker’s Revenge,” as it became known.
-The English were reinforced with 1,000 troops in Lexington, but the King’s men were no match for the militiamen, who inflicted heavy casualties upon the Redcoats along their 20-mile tactical retreat to Boston.
+During the Concord retreat, British regulars took additional casualties during sporadic firefights.
+One of the most famous incidents was an ambush by the reassembled ranks of John Parker’s militia, and has become known as Parker’s Revenge.
+The English were reinforced with 1,000 troops in Lexington, but the King’s men were no match for the Patriot ranks.
+The militia and minutemen inflicted heavy casualties upon the Redcoats along their 20-mile tactical retreat to Boston.

-In January of 1776, Thomas Paine published his pamphlet Common Sense, which framed the uprising, noting, “The cause of America is in a great measure the cause of all mankind.”
+In January of 1776, Thomas Paine published his pamphlet “Common Sense,” which framed the uprising, noting, “The cause of America is in a great measure the cause of all mankind.”

 Of the justification for Revolution, Samuel Adams wrote, “The People alone have an incontestable, unalienable, and indefeasible right to institute government and to reform, alter, or totally change the same when their protection, safety, prosperity, and happiness require it.”